kiataj/TIE4PBI/README.md

 Below is an example of the code output, where fringe visibilities across a range of geometries are visualized using a contour plot.

+If you used this code to optimize your PBI geometry please cite this [paper](https://ieeexplore.ieee.org/abstract/document/10542137).

 ![Fringe visibility](images/fringe_visibility.png)